wellImaGitUserNow/HTML-placeholder/README.md

 *This section will be provided after extension publication.*

-Thank you for intrest in the Placeholder Text & Image Generator extension!
-Project will be publicated & ready to use soon!
+Thank you for your interest in the Placeholder Text & Image Generator extension!
+The project will be published and ready to use soon!